Proposed Chicago south suburban airport: Viability Studies

+Initial Planning

 Planning for the South Suburban Airport began in 1984 as a cooperative venture between the states of Illinois, Indiana, Wisconsin, the city of Chicago, and the Federal Aviation Administration (FAA), which has stated that the Chicago area needs a third airport to handle growing air traffic.
 After many studies, the airport location alternatives were narrowed to five sites in 1990.

 The state of Illinois submitted an Environmental Assessment to the FAA in March 1998 for approval of the development of an airport at a site in eastern Will County.
 The FAA prepared a Tier 1 Environmental Impact Statement (EIS) for site approval and land acquisition and issued a Record of Decision (ROD) on the Tier 1 EIS in July 2002, which approved the Will County, Illinois, site as a technically and environmentally feasible location for the development of a potential future air carrier airport in the south suburban area of Chicago.

 The Illinois Department of Transportation (IDOT) began purchasing land for the Will County airport site in 2002, with funding of $75 million earmarked by the Illinois FIRST program.
 The state has purchased about half of the 4200 acre required for the plan.
 The current plan is in flux, as the position of the runways has continued to be debated.
 Eminent domain cases are also working their way through the courts.
 About three million people live in central and south Cook County, Illinois; Will County, Illinois; and Lake County, Indiana, which puts them in reasonable proximity to the proposed airport in Peotone.
 The airport is also expected to serve travelers from all over the Midwest.

-In June 2008, Gary-Chicago International Airport, in Gary, Indiana, announced an agreement with three local railroads (Norfolk Southern, EJ&E, and CSX) that will allow the relocation of railroad tracks so that the airport runways may be expanded.
+In June 2008, the Gary-Chicago International Airport, in Gary, Indiana, announced an agreement with three local railroads (Norfolk Southern, EJ&E, and CSX) that will allow the relocation of railroad tracks so that the airport's runways may be expanded.
 The longer runways will allow the airport to handle larger aircraft.
 In March 2011, Illinois Governor Pat Quinn announced his intention to start construction "as fast as humanly possible" on an airport in Illinois; however, the FAA had not finalized plans yet, and the land acquisition was still being completed.
 In June, U.S. Secretary of Transportation Ray LaHood noted that there had been little call at the federal level recently for the proposed Peotone airport.
 However, plans for the south suburban airport were still in progress.